exsat-network/evm-contract/docs/local_testnet_deployment_plan.md

 Requirements:

-- eos-evm-rpc is running with `--api-spec=eth,debug,net,trace` parameter.
+- evm-rpc is running with `--api-spec=eth,debug,net,trace` parameter.
 This is the source the block explore will retrieve data from.
 - docker in Linux
 - Python3